Pesicp/XStream-Player-Kodi21/README.md

 6. Go to **Settings > Add-ons > Install from ZIP file**
 7. Select the `XStream` source you just added
 8. Click on `plugin.video.xstream-player-*.*.*.zip` (latest version)
-9. The addon will install and auto-update on future launches!

-### Method 2: Direct ZIP Install

-1. Download the latest `plugin.video.xstream-player-*.*.*.zip` from the [releases page](https://github.com/Pesicp/XStream-Player-Kodi21/releases)
-2. In Kodi, go to **Settings > Add-ons > Install from ZIP file**
-3. Select the downloaded ZIP
-4. PVR IPTV Simple Client will be installed automatically

 ## Setup